 FAQ About Recruitment

-Recruitment is the way for us to meet and get to know students who are interested in becoming members.
-The Recruitment process occurs during the first two weeks of the quarter, and includes info nights and other fun events. students can attend to get to know the Members and the fraternity.
+Recruitment is the way for us to meet and to get to know students who are interested in becoming members.
+The Recruitment process occurs during the first two weeks of the quarter, and includes info nights and other fun events.
+Students can attend to get to know the Members and the fraternity as a whole.
 There is also a professional interview at the end of Recruitment week that is required to be considered for a bid (an invitation to become an initiate of Phi Sigma Pi).
 Bids are delivered at the end of Recruitment.

 Does recruitment cost anything?

 Not at all!
 Recruitment events are absolutely free and cost you nothing except your time, so come join us for free food and good conversation!